-DROP allows you to retire under the Florida Retirement System (FRS) Pension Plan without terminating your employment for up to 5 years and earn interest compounded monthly.
+Deferred Retirement Option Program (DROP) allows you to retire under the Florida Retirement System (FRS) Pension Plan without terminating your employment for up to 8 years and earn interest compounded monthly.
 If an employee reaches normal retirement based upon years of service and wish to participate in DROP, you may complete the paperwork by making an appointment with a member of the Benefits Team no earlier than 6 months before the date you plan to begin participation.

 Bureau of Retirement Calculations